MartaMarchiori/MartaMarchiori.github.io/index.md

 <img class="profile-picture" src="profile_pict.png">

-Hi! 🎈 I am Marta Marchiori Manerba (she/her), Graduate student in <a href="https://infouma.fileli.unipi.it/laurea-magistrale/percorsi-formativi/tlin/" target="_blank">Digital Humanities - Language Technologies</a>, at University of Pisa in Italy :) Currently I am a Ph.D. candidate in AI within the national PhD Programme under the area <a href="https://phd-ai-society.di.unipi.it/" target="_blank">AI & Society</a> 🤖
+Hi! 🎈 I am Marta Marchiori Manerba, she/her :)

+I hold a Ph.D. in AI, which I obtained at the <a href="https://di.unipi.it/en/" target="_blank"CS Department</a> of the University of Pisa (Italy).
+The Ph.D. was conducted within the national programme under the area <a href="https://phd-ai-society.di.unipi.it/" target="_blank">AI & Society</a> 🤖 Before that, I was a Graduate student in <a href="https://infouma.fileli.unipi.it/laurea-magistrale/percorsi-formativi/tlin/" target="_blank">Digital Humanities - Language Technologies</a>.

-During my studies, I explored the relationship between technology and human rights.
-I work on Fairness and Explainability in Natural Language Processing, focusing on digital discrimination and algorithmic biases.
-I hold a Bachelor’s Degree in Digital Humanities from the University of Pisa, during which I developed a strong interest in hate speech detection towards minorities in online discourse.
+During my studies, I developed a strong interest in hate speech detection towards minorities in online discourse.
+My Ph.D. thesis explored the intersection of Fairness and Explainability in Natural Language Processing, focusing on digital discrimination and algorithmic biases.

 Research Interests: NLP; Responsible Language Technologies; Human-Centered AI; Explanability; Transparency; Fairness; Algorithmic Auditing; ML Evaluation; Data Awareness; Intersectionality; Digital Discrimination; Abusive Language Detection

 ## Member of

-* <a href="https://krino.org/" target="_blank">KRINO</a>, cultural association that organizes panels, workshops and events within the field of Digital Humanities, with the aim of integrating and contaminating sciences and arts
+* <a href="https://krino.org/" target="_blank">KRINO</a>, a cultural association that organizes panels, workshops, and events within the field of Digital Humanities, with the aim of integrating and contaminating sciences and arts
-* <a href="[https://krino.org/](https://www.privacy-network.it/)" target="_blank">Privacy Network</a>, non-profit association that promotes a culture of privacy and responsible use of technology and that advocates for digital rights
+* <a href="[https://krino.org/](https://www.privacy-network.it/)" target="_blank">Privacy Network</a>, a non-profit association that promotes a culture of privacy and responsible use of technology and that advocates for digital rights

-## Communities, people and projects that inspire me
+## Communities, people, and projects that inspire me

 * <a href="https://www.ajl.org/about" target="_blank">Algorithmic Justice League</a>
 * <a href="https://www.masakhane.io/" target="_blank">Masakhane</a>